nextcloud/documentation/developer_manual/app/appframework/api/db_entity.rst

     Adds type information for a field so that its automatically casted tothat value once its being returned from the database

-  .. php:method:: fromRow($row)

-    :param array $row: the row to map onto the entity

-    Maps the keys of the row array to the attributes